 Building your experience

-Moving from corporate to charity sector – 7 tips from charity recruiter Charity People.
+Moving from corporate to charity sector – useful advice from charity recruiter Charity People.

 Becoming a charity trustee – advice from CharityJob on how to secure a trusteeship.